What to expect if you’re in quarantine or isolation

-If you test positive for COVID-19, or are identified through contact tracing as having been exposed to someone who has, the Protect Purdue Health Center (PPHC) will help you make quarantine or isolation arrangements to fit your individual situation.
+If you test positive for COVID-19, or are identified through contact tracing as having been exposed to someone who has, the Protect Purdue Health Center (PPHC) will help you make quarantine or isolation arrangements to fit your individual situation and will provide guidance and care along the way.
 If you have questions at any time during your quarantine or isolation period, don’t hesitate to call PPHC 24/7 at 765-496-INFO (4636) or toll-free at 833-571-1043 for assistance.

 - Quarantine: Keeping someone who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
 Individuals in quarantine should stay home for 14 days, separate themselves from others, monitor their health and follow directions from the Protect Purdue Health Center.
-You may leave your home to get grab-and-go food and eat at home.
+PPHC will provide guidance specific to your quarantine location, including on how to safely obtain food.
 For more from the CDC on quarantine, go here.

 - Isolate/Isolation: Separating people infected with the virus (those who are sick with COVID-19 as well as those with no symptoms).
 Individuals with active cases are asked to isolate for at least 10 days after symptoms begin and 24 hours after their fever has broken, without the use of fever-reducing medications, and with the improvement of other symptoms.
-Individuals in isolation must not leave their home except for emergencies.
+Individuals in isolation must not leave their home except for emergencies or to obtain further medical care.
 They should monitor their health and follow directions from the Protect Purdue Health Center.
 For more from the CDC on isolation, go here.

 Information for students